0xchase/bap-frontend/README.md

 ## Advanced Features
  - Translate BAP IR to LLVM, rewrite binary, run LLVM analysis
+ - Record an execution, use bap to analyze it.
+Inspiration [here](https://youtu.be/OW3tGGN4eBU)

 ## UI
  - Integrations for radare2, binaryninja, ghidra